Traveling with your dog can be wonderful.... but if you're not properly prepared it could potentially be stressful, frustrating or even disappointing.

-When you're traveling with your dog, it helps if your little furball is used to a crate.
-If he is happy in his crate and you have room for one alongside all that luggage they're a very safe way for him to travel.
+But as long as Fido is happy to be crated, and you have room for one alongside all that luggage, they're a very safe way for him to travel.

 Your hotel will most likely have lots of information and don't be afraid to ask other people you see out and about with their dogs - locals will know the best spots and other vacationers may have already had a chance to get 'the lie of the land'.

 Traveling with your dog by air is obviously more complicated than taking him on a car trip.

 There's paperwork, scheduling, safety, health and other concerns that you'll need to get taken care of both in advance, and at the time of travel.